Zulhaikal-Sofi/miniscale-petfeeder/README.md

 # miniscale-petfeeder
-A pet feeder minicale machine \n release pet food follow the amount set by key in keyboard
+# A pet feeder minicale machine
+# release pet food follow the amount set by key in keyboard